LoganBaucum/AutoCookieClicker/README.md

 How to use:
 1. Download/Extract this repo onto your local machine.
-2. Download "ChromeDriver win64" from https://googlechromelabs.github.io/chrome-for-testing/#stable and place the chromedriver.exe to the same folder as the main.py file.
+2. Download "ChromeDriver win64" from https://googlechromelabs.github.io/chrome-for-testing/#stable and place the chromedriver.exe in the same folder as the main.py file.
 3. Install Seleniun Webdriver.
 ```
  pip install -U selenium